cminhho/FontEndWorkflowAutomation/README.md

 # FontEndWorkflowAutomation

+## NPM
-## NPM is a NodeJs package manager, publishes and manages node programs written in JavaScript and runs under Node.js platform.
+NPM is a NodeJs package manager, publishes and manages node programs written in JavaScript and runs under Node.js platform.
 $npm init

 ```sh